Abbotsford Wharf upgrade

 - construction workers and equipment would usually be transported to and from the site by water.

 Initial consultation for the Abbotsford Wharf Upgrade was carried out in 2015.
 The feedback received helped us to understand our customer’s views about the current facilities and priorities for improvement.
+Following consultation and feedback on the proposed concept design in May and June 2017, the proposed design was revised to include cover on the gangway and a new covered wharf entry.

 View or download: